ncatlab/nlab-content/pages/8/5/3/2/2358/content.md

 These two approaches are equivalent is a suitable sense.
-See [[Noncommutative Algebra]], page 129 and [[Commutative Algebra]], 0.0.2 and paragraph 4.3.
+See [[Noncommutative Algebra]], page 129 and [[Commutative Algebra]], Remark 0.0.2 and paragraph 4.3.

 [[derived algebraic geometry]] categorifies [[algebraic geometry]]